Lamentations 5 - Outline of Lamentations (Book Notes menu page)

 Remember {HB= zakar, recall to mind} (v.1)-

-Likewise, here, the prayer of Israel's believing Remnant rests upon the promises of God, which cannot fail.
+Likewise, here, the prayer of Israel's believing remnant rests upon the promises of God, which cannot fail.

-The Lord had clearly delineated how He would deal with the nation (in Leviticus ch.26, Deuteronomy ch.28, and other passages).
+The LORD had clearly delineated how He would deal with the nation (in Leviticus ch.26, Deuteronomy ch.28, and other passages).
 He would bless them, if they walked in His ways (Lev 26:3-f).
 However, if they walked contrary to Him, He would punish them (Lev 26:21-f).
-If they persisted in walking contrary to Him, He would increase the punishments, until they were removed from the land (Lev 26:23-24,27-28).
+If they persisted in walking contrary to Him, He would increase the punishments, until they were removed from the land (Lev 26:23-33).
 These promises of judgment, having been fulfilled, were the cause of Jeremiah's Lamentations.

-As surely as the Lord fulfilled His promises of judgment, He will be faithful to His promises to regather and restore the nation, when they turn to Him in repentance (eg., Lev 26:40-42; Deu 4:27-31; 30:1-6).
+As surely as the LORD fulfilled His promises of judgment, He will be faithful to His promises to regather and restore the nation, when they turn to Him in repentance (eg., Lev 26:40-42; Deu 4:27-31; 30:1-6).

 Consider, and behold our reproach -